Grammy Award for Best Song Written for Visual Media

 The Grammy Award for Best Song Written for Visual Media (including its previous names) is the Grammy Awards awarded to songs written for films, television, video games or other visual media.

-Alan Menken has won five awards (out of nine nominations) in this category with for his work on the Walt Disney animated films: The Little Mermaid (1989), Beauty and the Beast (1991), Aladdin (1992), Pocahontas (1995), and Tangled (2010).
+Alan Menken has won five awards (out of nine nominations) in this category for his work on the Walt Disney animated films: The Little Mermaid (1989), Beauty and the Beast (1991), Aladdin (1992), Pocahontas (1995), and Tangled (2010).

 Randy Newman has won three awards (out of seven nominations) for his work on the Disney-Pixar films Toy Story 2 (1999), Monsters, Inc. (2001) and Cars (2006).
-Diane Warren has received the most nominations with 11 in this category winning once.
+Diane Warren has received the most nominations with 11 in this category, winning once.

 Recipients

 Two-time winner James Horner was the first recipient of the award alongside Barry Mann and Cynthia Weil.

 Phil Collins won in 1989 with Lamont Dozier.